 We’re here to educate you about your options and help you decide which path is best.

-- Consultation and patient education to determine the best transitioning plan for each person.
+- Patient education to determine the best transitioning plan for each person.
 For some, adjustments in gender expression — preferred name and pronouns, makeup, hair, voice, clothing and/or behavior — are enough.

 - Puberty blockers, which delay puberty and suppress the development or progression of unwanted and irreversible secondary sexual characteristics.